Xion/seejoo/README.markdown

 Running
 -
-<code>seejoo.py</code> is the startup that can be invoked directly:
+Starting the bot as a simple as running:

-    $ ./seejoo.py
+    $ seejoo

 However, you will likely want to customize the bot by providing a YAML configuration file:

-    $ ./seejoo.py --config seejoo.yaml
+    $ seejoo --config seejoo.yaml

 See the attached *example_config.yaml* for supported config parameters.